ISSArt-LLC/ISSArt-LLC.github.io/posts/2020-05-21-meeting-electron-js.md

 #### Advantages:

 - Works on all common desktop platforms such as Windows, Mac, Linux
-- Different integrations with operating system: Menu, Notifications, Tray, Keyboard Shortcuts, Native File Drag &amp; Drop
+- Different integrations with operating system: Menu, Notifications, Tray, Keyboard Shortcuts, Native File Drag & Drop
 - Implemented Crash Reporting, Automatic Updates and Win Installers
 - Web-developers can use them for a fast start and creation of apps in a well-known environment